The answer to this question is not straightforward and a number of considerations need to be taken into account.

 Margin of Protection

 Many times the removal question is answered by the fact that the arrester comes from the bygone era of silicon carbide technology.
 Arresters of this vintage simply cannot protect equipment as well as newer MOV technology.
-The chart below demonstrate how protective characteristics have changed over the past 50 years.
-If old arresters are protecting even older and probably lower BIL equipment, then the margin of protection calculation should be critical.
+The chart below demonstrates how protective characteristics have changed over the past 50-60 years.
+If old arresters are protecting even older and probably lower BIL equipment, the margin of protection calculation should be critical.